Samayā: Jainism

-Meaning

 Samaya represents the most infinitesimal part of time that cannot be divided further.
 The blink of an eye, or about a quarter of a second, has innumerable samaya in it.
 For all practical purposes a second happens to be the finest measurement of time.
 Jainism, however, recognizes a very small measurement of time known as samaya, which is an infinitely small part of a second.

-Measurements

-The following are measures of time as adopted by Jainism: